|hope college > academic departments > education|

 THE VISION, MISSION STATEMENTS AND VALUES WHICH DISTINGUISH THE HOPE COLLEGE TEACHER

-The vision of the Hope College Education Department is to create, nurture and sustain an exemplary and distinctive teacher education program that is current, integrated with the liberal arts, which promotes and models six professional abilities.
+The vision of the Hope College Education Department is to create, nurture and sustain an exemplary and distinctive Educator Preparation Program that is innovative, integrated with the liberal arts, and responsive to the ongoing evolution of P-12 schools.

-With faculty themselves well grounded in the six abilities, the mission of the professional teacher education program at Hope College is to prepare prospective teachers who have the knowledge, skills, and distinctive attitudes and values needed to make and implement professional decisions in a changing world.
+With faculty themselves well grounded in the six abilities, the mission of the professional teacher education program at Hope College is to equip prospective teachers with the performance skills, knowledge, and dispositions needed to teach effectively and to make and implement professional decisions that prepare P-12 students for an ever-changing world.